Qi (standard): Transmitters

-As an example from the 2017 version 1.2.2 of the Qi specification (referenced above), the A2 reference Qi low-power transmitter has a coil of 20 turns (in two layers) in a flat coil, wound on a form with a 19 mm inner diameter and a 40 mm outer diameter, with a below-coil shield of soft iron at least 4 mm larger in diameter which gives an inductance of 24 ± 1 microhenries.
-This coil is placed in a series resonant circuit.

-This series resonant circuit is then driven by an H-bridge switching arrangement from the DC source; at full power, the voltage in the capacitor can reach 50 volts.
-Power control is automatic; the Qi specification requires that the actual voltage applied be controllable in steps at least as small as 50 millivolts.
+A reference Qi low-power transmitter has a coil of 20 turns (in two layers) in a flat coil, wound on a form with a 19 mm inner diameter and a 40 mm outer diameter, with a below-coil shield of soft iron at least 4 mm larger in diameter, which gives an inductance of 24 ± 1 microhenries.
+This coil is placed in a series resonant circuit that is driven by an H-bridge switching arrangement from the DC source.
+Power control is automatic and voltage is controllable in steps of 50 millivolts or less.

-Rather than down-regulate the charging voltage in the device, Qi chargers meeting the A2 reference use a PID (proportional-integral-derivative) controller to modulate the delivered power according to the primary cell voltage.
+In the device a proportional–integral–derivative controller is used to modulate the delivered power according to the primary cell voltage.

-Other Qi charge transmitters start their connections at 140 kHz, but can change frequencies to find a frequency with a better match, as the mutual inductance between transmitter and receiver coils will vary according to the standoff distance between transmitter and receiver coils, and thus the natural resonance frequency will vary.
+Other Qi charge transmitters start their connections at 140 kHz, but can adjust to find a frequency to better match the distance between coils.
 Different Qi reference designs have different coil arrangements, including oval coil and multi-coil systems as well as more complex resonance networks with multiple inductors and capacitors.
-These designs allow frequency-agile operation at frequencies from 105 to 205 kHz and with maximum resonant circuit voltages as high as 200 volts.
+These designs allow operation at frequencies from 105 to 205 kHz and with maximum resonant circuit voltages as high as 200 volts.

 Receivers

-The Qi power receiver hardware reference design 1, also from version 1.2.2 of the Qi specification, starts with a rectangular coil of wire 44 mm × 30 mm outside size, with 14 turns of wire, and with an above-coil magnetic shield.
-This coil is wired into a parallel resonant circuit with a pair of capacitors (of 127 nanofarads in series and 1.6 nanofarads in parallel).
-The power output is taken across the 1.6-nanofarad capacitor.
+The Qi power receiver hardware reference design starts with a rectangular coil of wire 44 mm × 30 mm outside size, with 14 turns of wire, and with an above-coil magnetic shield.
+Power output to the portable device is via a full-wave bridge; the power is typically filtered with a capacitor before delivery to the charge controller.

-In order to provide a digital communications channel back to the power transmitter, a resonance modulator consisting of a pair of 22-nanofarad capacitors and a 10 kΩ resistor in a T configuration can be switched across the 1.6-nanofarad capacitor.
-Switching the T network across the 1.6-nanofarad capacitor causes a significant change in the resonant frequency of the coupled system that is detected by the power transmitter as a change in the delivered power.

-Power output to the portable device is via a full-wave bridge wired across the 1.6-nanofarad capacitor; the power is typically filtered with a 20-microfarad capacitor before delivery to the charge controller.

 Other Qi power receivers use alternate resonance modulators, including switching a resistor or pair of resistors across the receiver resonator capacitor, both before and after the bridge rectifier.